 Biological Psychologist Career (Salary + Duties + Interviews)

 If this type of career interests you, read on.
-You will learn what a biological psychologist does, what type of degree is necessary for this position, and access interviews with biopsychologists who are working in their field right now.
+You will learn what a biological psychologist does, what degree is necessary for this position, and access interviews with biopsychologists working in their field.

 What Does a Biological Psychologist Do?

-A biological psychologist studies how the physical brain and the psychological mind work together to influence human behavior.
-Their research looks at the entire nervous system as well as our thought processes and the results of those processes.
+A biological psychologist studies how the physical brain and the psychological mind influence human behavior.
+Their research looks at the entire nervous system, our thought processes, and the results of those processes.
 Biopsychologists may also act as teachers and consultants, depending on their job.

-This isn’t the most popular field of psychology, but it does have its place in the psychology world.
+This isn’t the most popular field of psychology, but it has its place in psychology.

 Job Requirements (What Do Biological Psychologists Study?)

-In order to become a biopsychologist, you have to attend school for quite a few years.
+To become a biopsychologist, you must attend school for several years.
 After you have earned your Bachelor’s, you can enter a graduate program that combines psychology and neuroscience.
 Many colleges have a School of Neuroscience and Psychology, although some programs keep these two degrees in separate schools.

 Most psychology jobs (and licenses) require that you not only earn your Master’s degree but also your Ph.D.
-As you work toward your PhD. or PsyD (Doctor of Psychology,) you can intern at various labs, pharmaceutical companies, and other organizations that might be interested in hiring you once you have completed your degree.
+As you work toward your Ph.D. or PsyD (Doctor of Psychology), you can intern at various labs, pharmaceutical companies, and other organizations interested in hiring you once you have completed your degree.

-Research experience, licensure, and other certifications may be required to earn your dream job.
+Earning your dream job may require research experience, licensure, and other certifications.
 Check your state’s requirements to practice as a psychologist as you make your plans.

 Salary

 There isn’t a lot of data on biopsychology salaries, especially when you consider the number of different titles that biopsychologists hold.
-In general, it is possible to live comfortably as a biopsychologist and reach a point in your career where you are making six figures.
+Generally, it is possible to live comfortably as a biopsychologist and reach a point in your career where you make six figures.

 Biological Psychologist Reported Salary